JamesZhang22/StudentConnect/README.md

 # StudentConnect
-Dashboard for students to connect with eachother
+Dashboard for students to connect with eachother MERN